The-H-Project/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data
 This assignment was prepared using:
 * R version 3.2.3
 * data.table version 1.9.6

-data.table is used to load the activity.csv dataset and:
+## Loading and preprocessing the data

+1. Load required packages and the dataset.
-1. pad the interval data with zeroes we can convert it to time data (**Interval_f** = formatted interval)
+2. pad the interval data with zeroes we can convert it to time data (**Interval_f** = formatted interval)
-2. convert the date column to **date** data
+3. convert the date column to **date** data
-3. create a continuous date/time series with the date and time data (**Interval_dt**)
+4. create a continuous date/time series with the date and time data (**Interval_dt**)

 ```r